Rhodesian Front: History and ideology

 In the elections leading to the country's independence in 1980, as the Republic of Zimbabwe, the RF won all 20 parliamentary seats reserved for whites in the power-sharing agreement that it had forged.
-On 6 June 1981, the party changed its name to the Republican Front, and on 23 July 1984, it became the Conservative Alliance of Zimbabwe (CAZ) and opened its membership to Zimbabweans of all colours and all ethnic groups.
+On 6 June 1981, the party changed its name to the Republican Front, and on 23 July 1984, that party became the Conservative Alliance of Zimbabwe (CAZ) and opened its membership to Zimbabweans of all colours and all ethnic groups.
 Eleven of its 20 parliamentarians defected over the following four years, but the party again won 15 of the 20 parliamentary seats reserved for whites in the 1985 election.
 In October 1987, the ruling government of Robert Mugabe officially abolished all reserved seats for whites.
 When these were abolished, many white MPs became independents or joined the ruling ZANU–PF party.